 In the old days, the marathon distance was an entirely arbitrary number.
 The 1904 distance in St Louis was 24.85 miles, as a tribute to Pheidippides’ efforts 2400 years earlier.
 By the time the Olympic games arrived in London four years later, it was somewhere near 26, starting at Windsor Castle and finishing at the Olympic Stadium in Shepherd’s Bush.
 After a bit of head scratching, organisers decided it would be a better idea if the runners completed a lap of the track before striding over the line right in front of the Royal Box, so 385 yards was added to the journey.
 This was codified and ended up being the permanent distance from 1921 onwards.

 KATHRINE SWITZER, THE TRAILBLAZER

 In 1967, a K. Switzer appeared on the starting list for the Boston Marathon.
 Allured by authors such as F. Scott Fitzgerald and JRR Tolkien, Kathrine Switzer had no plans to fool organisers, who had long banned women from taking part.
 But fool them she did, and no eyebrows were raised when Switzer entered the race.
 When marshalls realised the subterfuge, they forcibly tried to remove her from the road.
-Switzer was accompanied by boyfriend Tom Miller, who swatted away the official – Jock Semple – and allowed Switzer to carry on running.
+Switzer was accompanied by then-boyfriend Tom Miller, who swatted away the official – Jock Semple – and allowed Switzer to carry on running.
 In 1974, she won the Boston Marathon two years after women were finally allowed to take part, and she was instrumental in lobbying the IOC to allow women to compete in the marathon at the Olympics in 1984.